-If you face severe bleeding and pain it can be an indicator of serious complications.
+If you face severe bleeding and pain, it can be a serious complication.
 If you have more than one cycle of bleeding, it is possible that you aren’t ovulating at all.
 Conditions like polyps in the uterus, endometriosis and irritable cervix may be the reason behind the bleeding.
 You will need to reach out to a doctor immediately to perform an ultrasound and hysteroscopy and get the right diagnosis.

-Mid-cycle bleeding is mainly caused by ovulation and it can mean that you are fertile.
-Trying to get pregnant when bleeding mid-cycle can increase your chances of pregnancy.
-However, it is not a symptom of pregnancy.
+Mid-cycle bleeding is caused by ovulation and means that you are fertile.
+Trying to get pregnant when you’re bleeding mid-cycle can increase your chances.
+However, it’s not a symptom of pregnancy.

-Brown spotting during ovulation can mean that it is an optimal time for you to try to conceive.
-However, if you notice that you have brown spotting with some vaginal irritation, it can point out to a pathological issue.
-You will need to seek medical advice for the same.
+Brown spotting during ovulation means that the time is right to try for conception.
+However, if you notice brown spotting with vaginal irritation, it points to a pathological issue.
+You need to seek medical advice.

 Ovulation bleeding is common in some women and there is no reason to be alarmed about it.
-It does not require treatment as well.
+It doesn’t usually require treatment.
 However, if you have mid-cycle bleeding with heavy spotting and severe cramps and discomfort, it may be due to other complications.
-If you experience this, you should consult a doctor for an ultrasound to know the cause of the bleeding.
+You should consult a doctor for an ultrasound to know the cause of the bleeding.

 Ovulating More Than Once a Month – Is it Normal?